weskeiser/Game-Assignment/README.md

-# Hero Game `Noroff Assignment #04`
+# Hero Game

+`Noroff Assignment #04`

 ---

 ## About The Game

-A tick based game where the player handles a Hero.
-The player has the option of choosing a ranger, a rogue, a mage or a warrior as their character.
+A tick based fantasy game with Heroes and Villains.
+The player plays as a Hero and has the option of choosing a ranger, a rogue, a mage or a warrior as their character.
+They can equip weapons and armor, manage their items, and engage in combat.

+---

 ## Game Mechanics

 #### Tick System

-A game tick is `250ms`

 The `gameTimer` is the global time keeper.
 Game actions are defined in extensions of `TimeTask` implementing extensions of the `GameTask` interface.
 Game tasks are scheduled and removed with methods on these instances and are ran every game tick.

+A game tick is `250ms`

 #### Combat

 The combat system has been designed with multiple algorithms.

-A player can engage in combat with NPC Villains.
-If multiple Heroes are instantiated, they can also engage in combat with each other, as the game is designed with **multiplayer expansion in mind**.
+A player can engage in combat with NPC `Villains`.
+A `Hero` can also engage in combat with another, as the game is designed with **multiplayer expansion in mind**.

 A character can attack one enemy character at a time, but can be attacked by multiple enemy characters simultaneously.

-If a character is attacked, it will automatically attack back if it is not already attacking someone else.
+If not attacking someone else, a character will attack back automatically.

-When a character performs an attack, they receive an **8 tick cooldown** time.
-Cooldown time will be **lower depending on their dexterity** level.
+When a character performs an attack, they receive `attackCooldown`.
+Base cooldown time is **8 ticks**, with an amount (`attackSpeed`) subtracted from it, depending on their `dexterity` level.

-`Defense`
+#####Defense
 When an attack is performed the defender will first **attempt to deflect the attack**.

-The deflection chance depends on their worn armor and the attack type of the attacker.
-Each armor slot gives a maximum of 15% deflection chance, translating to a **maximum 45% deflection chance** given a level cap of 100 and no added bonuses.
+The `deflectionChance` depends on the worn armor of the `Defender`, and the attack type of the `Attacker`.

+Each armor slot gives a maximum of 15% `deflectionChance`, translating to a **maximum 45%** `deflectionChance` given a level cap of 100 and no added bonuses.

-When calculating the deflection chance, for each armor slot, **only the armorAttribute matching the attackAttribute of the attacker is taken into consideration**.
+When calculating the `deflectionChance`, for each armor slot, only the `armorAttribute` matching the `attackAttribute` of the attacker is taken into consideration.

-`Attack`
+#####Attack
-If the defender fails to deflect the attack, **the attacker's max hit is calculated**.
-The attacker's max hit depends on their **equipped weapon**, and their **strength attribute**.
-After the max hit has been calculated, the **actual hit is randomised**.
+If the `Defender` fails to deflect the attack, the `maxHit` of the `Attacker` is calculated.

+The `maxHit` depends on the `equippedWeapon` and `strengthAttribute` of the `Attacker`.

+After it has been calculated, the `actualHit` is **randomised**.
 If a roll is in the upper 25th percentile, there will be a re-roll.
-This contributes to making higher hits more special, and makes the game more unpredictable.
-The defender then takes the resulting hit, and the **attacker will receive experience equiavelent to the actual hit**, given they are not an NPC.
+This contributes to making higher hits more special, and makes the game more unpredictable.Lost in Translation

+The `Defender` then takes the resulting hit, and the `Attacker` receives `experience` equivalent to the `actualHit`, given they are not an NPC.

-`Death`
+#####Death
-When a character receives a final blow, their inventory and equipped items are dropped as loot, and becomes accessible, as Remains, to the player who defeated them.
+When a character receives a `finalBlow`, their `inventory` and `equippedItems` are surrendered and becomes accessible as `Remains` to the player who defeated them.
+All related combat engagements are removed from the combat tasks.

 ---

+## Equipment

+### Weapons

 ---

----

-- Higher armor attribute provides a chance to deflect an attack of same type
-- Maximum 15% deflection chance per attribute per piece (Head, Torso, Legs)
-- Different armor types have different base attributes that act as a multiplier in an algorithm with with armor level requirement to provide protection against attributes of same type when attacked
-- Armor can also invoke special effects

-Combat:

-1. Whether defender deflected the attack is determined
-2. Max hit of attacker is calculated
-3. Damage is randomised\*
-4. Defender takes damage
-5. Attacker gains experience if not NPC

-I have altered the implementation of some of the hard requirements under the assumption they will only draw points if they no longer implement the spirit of the requested feature or that they are a measurably worse implementation.

-Some of the requirements from the default approach are negated by the specifications of the alternative approach (Appendix D, point 2).

----

-Notes on modifications
+## Modifications

 Hero damage has contradictory specifications
 In point 2) is the following specification: